 - Lease payments: Rent and lease payments on business vehicles, equipment, and machinery are often deductible.

-- Property taxes: You can often deduct the amount paid for property taxes on any business-related property you own.
+- Property taxes: Property taxes on business-related property you own are generally deductible.

-- Business travel expenses: Flights, hotels, and transportation costs that are ordinary and necessary for business-related travel may be deductible.
+- Business travel expenses: Flights, hotels, and transportation that are ordinary and necessary for business travel may be deductible.

-- Education expenses: Courses, certifications, conferences, and training that improve business skills may qualify for deductions.
+- Education expenses: Courses, certifications, conferences, and training that improve your business skills may qualify.

-- Software subscriptions and hosting fees: Any software you use for your business or hosting fees for your website may be deductible.
+- Software subscriptions and hosting fees: Software you use for the business and website hosting fees may be deductible.

 - Business property repairs and maintenance: Repairs that keep assets in working condition may be deductible.

-- Registration fees and licenses: Business licenses and registration fees required to legally operate your company are typically deductible.
+- Registration fees and licenses: Business licenses and registration fees required to operate legally are typically deductible.

-- Business utilities and internet: Electricity, gas, water, phone lines, and dedicated business internet service count as business utilities and are deductible when they’re used for your operations.
+- Business utilities and internet: Electricity, gas, water, phone, and dedicated business internet are deductible when used for operations.

-- Bad debt: If you previously reported income but later couldn’t collect it, certain bad debts tied to customers or clients may be deductible when they become worthless.
+- Bad debt: If you previously reported income you later couldn’t collect, certain worthless business debts may be deductible.

 How Do Self-Employed Individuals Claim Tax Deductions?